 - Take moderate amounts of seeds, honey, and nuts.

 - Practice pranayama.

 - Daily exercise.

 Stay allergic-free by building a much stronger immune system through ayurvedic practices.
-Talk to an ayurvedic health specialist before taking any ayurvedic treatment of allergies on your own.
+Consult best ayurvedic doctors in kerala before taking any ayurvedic treatment of allergies on your own.